Iqbal Survé: Philanthropy

-In 2013, Survé travelled to the United Arab Emirates where he successfully negotiated for a retired South African paediatrician, Dr Cyril Karabus, to be released from custody after Karabus was controversially imprisoned there.
+In 2013, Survé travelled to the United Arab Emirates where he successfully negotiated for a retired South African paediatrician, Cyril Karabus, to be released from custody after Karabus was controversially imprisoned there.
 Karabus' family had appealed to Survé for assistance and he was able to make use of a personal friendship with the UAE royal family to negotiate the release.

 Survé's Sekunjalo Development Foundation donated ZAR 4.5 million to a European Union lobbying organisation called Fight Impunity in 2020, and was claimed to be the "most important donor" to the organisation.
 Fight Impunity has been embroiled in the Qatargate scandal.
 Survé acknowledged making the donation but denied any wrongdoing on his part.

 In July 2021, Survé pledged a donation of one million rands to the parents of the supposed "Tembisa 10" decuplets.
 Survé's Pretoria News and IOL published a series of articles about the birth with multiple requests for donations.
 Survé flew in the supposed father of the babies as well as the Pretoria News editor Piet Rampedi who wrote the story from Gauteng to Cape Town for a press briefing to journalists from Survé's media entities at the Sekunjalo head office at the V&A Waterfront.
 The story was found to be false by the BBC as well as Independent Media's own ombud and the Public Protector; Survé maintained that the babies did exist and had been trafficked, but did not provide evidence.

 Following the 2023 earthquake in Turkey, Survé Philanthropies donated R15 million worth of aid in the form of tents, clothing, blankets, gas heaters and other items.
 The aid was handed over to the Turkish Consul General in Cape Town, Sinan Yeşildağ on 14 April 2023.

 Survé has been criticised for claiming that he donates most of his money while Independent Media staff were not paid their full salaries.